 At first look, it may make you a little sick to your stomach to see a guitar doubled over like this, but rest assured Voyage-Air instruments are made for it.
 In fact, there are some pretty high-end quality guitars in the Voyage-Air lineup.

 In the interest of keeping things budget-friendly, you may want to check out the VAMD-02.
 It's a 15/16 size mini dreadnought shape with mahogany back, sides and neck, spruce top, and rosewood fingerboard.

 Acoustic-Electric Travel Guitars

-Here are couple of acoustic-electric travel guitars designed for amplified sound in a compact size.
-You may wish to pair one with a headphone amp for personal practice, or with an super-portable amp like the Peavey Nano Vypyr for the ultimate "rig-on-the-go".
+Here are a couple of acoustic-electric travel guitars designed for amplified sound in a compact size.
+You may wish to pair one with a headphone amp for personal practice, or with a super-portable amp battery-powered mini amp for the ultimate "rig-on-the-go".

 Traveler Ultra-Light Acoustic-Electric

 Traveler is one of the top guitar brands when it comes to travel guitars.
 As such, their company name suits them perfectly!
 They have an array of choices and some very clever design ideas.